Project

 2021 Grantees

-Apache Stronghold is a Native-led nonprofit organization that works to defend the sacred sites of the San Carlos Apache Tribe through neighborhood programs and civic engagement, and by working with Native and non-Native allies around the world.
+Apache Stronghold is a Native-led nonprofit community organization that works to defend sacred sites of the San Carlos Apache Tribe through neighborhood programs, civic engagement, and working with Native and Non-Native allies from across the world.
 The organization is carrying out public awareness campaigns and litigation efforts to stop the destruction of Oak Flat, a culturally significant site for the local Apache Tribes.

 The Blackfeet Nation Tribal Historic Preservation Office is working toward permanent protection for the Badger Two-Medicine in Montana through raising local awareness and educating the public on the cultural, social, and environmental importance of the area.